 How Difficult is the Hike?

-The hike is not too difficult however it does have some elements that you should know about.
+The hike is not too difficult; however, it does have some elements that you should know about.
 In this section, I’ll address those things so that you can be prepared and not have any surprises.

 Creek Crossing

-As I said before, the hike isn’t too bad but you will have to cross the creek about 7 or 8 times to follow the trail and make it to the end.
-If you go in late summer or fall the creek should have less water and as you cross over strategically placed logs or rocks that are large enough and close enough together to create a dry path you can avoid getting wet.
+As I said before, the hike isn’t too bad, but you will have to cross the creek about 7 or 8 times to follow the trail and make it to the end.
+If you go in late summer or fall, the creek should have less water and as you cross over strategically placed logs or rocks that are large enough and close enough together to create a dry path, you can avoid getting wet.

-As for my husband and I, we prefer to just walk straight into the creek and avoid the unsteady tightrope walker dance as we try to balance our way through.
+As for my husband and me, we prefer to just walk straight into the creek and avoid the unsteady tightrope walker dance as we try to balance our way through.
 It is very refreshing!

 Obstacles

 Other areas along the trail have rocks, roots, branches, and logs that can trip you if you aren’t paying attention.
-I always say look up and around to enjoy your surroundings but on this particular hike, you also want to keep your eyes on the road.
+I always say look up and around to enjoy your surroundings, but on this particular hike, you also want to keep your eyes on the road.
 There are many, many places that could “trip” you up.

 Winter

-If you are hiking in the winter, I would suggest snow shoes or crampons for your shoes.
+If you are hiking in the winter, I would suggest snowshoes or crampons for your shoes.
 These are small spikes you can buy and slip onto your regular shoes for walking on ice.
 Wear plenty of layers and a hat and gloves to stay warm.
 There is lots of snow and ice the entire way and you will more than likely be crossing a frozen creek.

 Agility

 There are also some narrow places between the canyon wall and the creek.
 This was the sketchiest part for me.
 I held onto the rocks and even chose to walk some of them in the creek because the path became too narrow at one point.
-This is part of the trail that looks the most unique so just bring your patience and hone in on your inner mountain goat skills.
+This is part of the trail that looks the most unique, so just bring your patience and hone in on your inner mountain goat skills.

 Rock Scrambles

-There is also a small amount of rock scrambles that could be a tiny bit strenuous but again if you take your time it will be fine for most people.
-If you have bad knees especially be careful.
+There is also a small amount of rock scrambles that could be a tiny bit strenuous, but again, if you take your time, it will be fine for most people.
+If you have bad knees, especially be careful.

 When is the Best Time of Year to Hike Devil’s Bathtub?